Text Link

 Help is within reach

-Our treatment team understands the negative influence of diet culture, fat-shaming, and weight stigma, and with many different treatment modalities, from group counseling and art therapy to movement therapy and meal support, we are able to help you heal your relationship with food and movement.
+At Within Health, our virtual program offers an intensive, inclusive experience that caters to people of diverse body sizes, shapes, and weights.
+Our treatment team understands the negative influence of diet culture, anti-fat bias, and weight stigma.
+With many different treatment modalities, from group counseling and art therapy to movement therapy and meal support, we can help you heal your relationship with food and movement.

 Call (866) 293-0041